-- (1) After Service coordination, the Secretary of Defense, through the Chairman of the Joint Chiefs of Staff, will approve U.S. support of the PEs and MOUs. - (2) Changes to approved U.S. Service totals, Service category (officer and enlisted), and changes involving manpower from more than one U.S. Service or U.S. officer positions (O-6 and below/"nations-to-post") will be distributed as follows: - (a) ACO, NAEW&C, NCIA through USDELMC Registry to ECJ1 and Joint Staff J-1. - (b) ACT through USDELMC Registry to ECJ1 and Joint Staff J-1. - (c) International military activities, NATO MC through USDELMC Registry to ECJ1 and Joint Staff J-1. - (d) Multinational MOU organizations through ECJ1, in conjunction with MOU approval, to Joint Staff J-1. - (3) Changes will be processed thru ECJ1 and reviewed by Joint Staff J-1, which will forward them to the Services for approval. - (4) "Automatic" changes that do not affect Service totals, Service category, and U.S. officer positions O-6 and below, or that involve manpower from only one Service, do not require CJCS approval and will be distributed through USDELMC Registry to ECJ1 and Joint Staff J-1.
-Any change not in conjunction with a regular PE or MOU will be submitted as an out-of-cycle change.

-- (5) The Special Assistant for GO/FO Matters, Joint Staff, handles GO/FO "flags-to-post" positions, in coordination with Joint Staff J-5. - c.
-NATO Command Structure (NCS) restructuring. - (1) The NCS consists of NATO's two strategic commands, ACO and ACT. - (2) NATO Process: NATO transforms the NCS to meet the military needs of the Alliance through periodic restructuring.
-The process is outlined in AAP 16 and consists of four main phases: - (a) Functional Review.
-Each peacetime establishment authority (PEA) completes a thorough manpower review to support the restructuring.
-Each PEA is required to provide updated position descriptions (PDs) for every post in the structure. - (b) Outline PE: establishes the organizational structure of each HQ down to branch level. - (c) Initial State Peacetime Establishment (ISPE): Based on the results of the functional review, the PEA prepares the ISPE, which is distributed to each of the NATO nations.
+- (b) ACT through USDELMC Registry to ECJ1 and the Joint Staff J-1. - (c) International military activities, NATO MC through USDELMC Registry to ECJ1 and the Joint Staff J-1. - (d) Multinational MOU organizations through ECJ1, in conjunction with MOU approval, to the Joint Staff J-1. - (3) Changes will be processed thru ECJ1 and reviewed by the Joint Staff J-1, which will forward them to the Services for approval. - (4) "Automatic" changes that do not affect Service totals, Service category, and U.S. officer positions O-6 and below, or that involve manpower from only one Service, do not require CJCS approval and will be distributed through USDELMC Registry to ECJ1 and the Joint Staff J-1.
+Any change not in conjunction with a regular PE or MOU will be submitted as an out-of-cycle change. - (5) The Special Assistant for GO/FO Matters, Joint Staff, handles GO/FO "flags-to-post" positions ICW the Joint Staff J-5. - c.
+North Atlantic Treaty Organization Command Structure Restructuring - (1) The NATO Command Structure (NCS) consists of NATO's two strategic commands, ACO and ACT. - (2) North Atlantic Treaty Organization Process.
+NATO transforms the NCS to meet the military requirements of the Alliance through periodic restructuring.
+The process is outlined in AAP-16 and consists of four main phases. - (a) Functional Review.
+Each PE authority (PEA) completes a thorough manpower review to support restructuring.
+Each PEA is required to provide updated PDs for every post in the structure. - (b) Outline Peacetime Establishments.
+Outline PEs (OPEs) establish organizational structure of each HQ down to the branch level. - (c) Initial State Peacetime Establishment.
+Based on results of the functional review, the PEA prepares the Initial State Peacetime Establishment (ISPE), which is validated, approved, and distributed to each NATO nation.
 The ISPE provides the minimum post line level manpower detail to support the structure determined in the functional review.
-The PEA will additionally provide the post descriptions with the ISPE. - (d) End State Peacetime Establishment (ESPE): The final NATO manpower document provided to each nation upon completion of the bidding process.
-The ESPEs identify the nation responsible for filling each post. - (3) U.S. Process: During any NATO restructuring, the United States must conduct a parallel process to that followed by NATO with the aim of redistributing U.S. manpower authorizations to the new or changed NCS manpower requirements.
+Additionally, the PEA will provide the post descriptions with the ISPE.

+- (d) End State Peacetime Establishment.
+The End State Peacetime Establishment (ESPE) is the final NATO manpower document provided to each nation upon completion of the international bidding process.
+ESPEs identify the nation responsible for filling each post. - (3) United States Process.
+During any NATO restructuring, the United States must conduct a parallel process followed by NATO with the aim of redistributing U.S. manpower authorizations to the new or changed NCS manpower requirements.
 The U.S. process must keep pace with the NATO process.
+General U.S. guidelines for PE changes/restructuring are as follows, followed by illustrative diagrams.

+(a) Effectiveness

-General U.S. guidelines for PE changes/restructuring are as follows, followed by illustrative diagrams: - (a) Effectiveness - 1.
-Focus on military effectiveness. - 2.
-Limit rotational posts to only those absolutely necessary. - (b) Influence - 1.
-Maintain or increase U.S. influence.
+- 1. Focus on military effectiveness. - 2.
+Limit rotational posts to only those necessary.

+(b) Influence

-- $\underline{2}$.
-In commands where the United States does not have GO/FO posts, consider an O-6 in Operations. - (c) Manpower affordability - $\underline{1}$.
+- 1. Maintain or increase U.S. influence. - $\underline{2}$.
+In commands where the United States does not have GO/FO posts, consider an O-6 in Operations.

+(c) Manpower Affordability

+- $\underline{1}$.
 No overall increase in the U.S. manpower contribution to NATO without Service concurrence. - 2.
 No growth in U.S. Service-specific contributions without Service concurrence. - 3.
-Work toward more jointness across the NATO Command Structure (can shift Service manpower between strategic commands). - (d) Personnel supportability.
-The United States cannot accept new manpower requirements in shortage/stressed skills or rated positions without identification of offset(s) without Service concurrence.
+Work toward more jointness across the NCS (can shift Service manpower between strategic commands). - (d) Personnel Supportability.
+The United States cannot accept new manpower requirements in shortage/stressed skills or rated positions without ID of offset(s) without Service concurrence.

-Figure L-1.
-Illustrative Diagram-ACT Restructure
+Figure K-1.
+Illustrative Diagram-Allied Command Transformation Restructure.

-Figure L-2.
-Illustrative Diagram-IMS/Agencies Restructure
+Figure K-2.
+Illustrative Diagram-International Military Staff/Agencies Restructure.